People's Co-op Bylaws

 Section 4.2 - Number and qualifications.
 The Board shall consist of nine individuals, including eight patron directors and one staff director.
 All directors shall be owners and shall not have any overriding conflict of interest with the Co-op.

 Section 4.3 - Nominations, election and terms.
 Patron directors may be nominated by the Board, by the nominations committee or by petition signed by at least twenty-five owners and submitted to the Co-op at least forty-five days before commencement of election of directors.
-Patron directors shall be elected by owners by mail ballot within a month following the annual meeting.

 The staff director shall be nominated and elected by the staff collective.
 Terms of directors shall be so staggered that one-third of the terms, or as nearly so as may be practicable, shall expire in each year.
 Patron directors shall be elected for terms of three years.
 To facilitate staggering of terms, some directors may periodically be elected for a one-year or two-year term.
 The election of the Nominations Committee members-at-large shall be held concurrently with Board elections.
 Outgoing directors shall hold office for two regular monthly board meetings following their successors’ election or until their terms are terminated sooner in accordance with these bylaws.